bitrawr/bitcoin-legality/README.md

 1. Go to the [countries directory](https://github.com/alonshvartsman/bitcoin-legality/tree/main/countries)

-2. Each country is divided into a file based on its alpha-2 code.
+2. Each country is divided into a file named by its alpha-2 country code (two-letter country codes).
 Find the alpha-2 code for the country you want to edit
    ```sh
    US = United States
    SV = El Salvador